 Phone: (415) 422-2683 | Email: firstname.lastname@example.org

 Bobby is a Bay Area native and a graduate of the University of San Francisco.
-In 2008, he received his Bachelors of Arts in Sociology and minor in Asian-American Studies.
-Dennis has worked in various areas of Student Affairs at the University of California, Irvine before pursuing a masters' in Organization and Leadership with a concentration in Higher Education and Student Affairs at the University of San Francisco, he was working as the Youth Development Coordinator for the Boys & Girls Club of San Leandro.
+In 2008, he received his Bachelors of Arts in Sociology.
+Prior to pursuing a masters' in Organization and Leadership with a concentration in Higher Education and Student Affairs at the University of San Francisco, he was working as the Youth Development Coordinator for the Boys & Girls Club of San Leandro.
 The areas of passion for him are underrepresented and first-generation populations, as well as academic support and services.

 Dr. Joseph L. White